What are you focused on?

-Developing the FOCUS for your organization and then achieving that focus through all your people and processes is never easy but always essential for success.
+Developing the focus for your organization and then using that focus to achieve key goals with all your people and processes is never easy but it is essential for success.
 Often this work is ignored, the need rationalized away or large planning exercise satisfies the need and then little attention is given to implementation.
 An effective focus involves is the result of an accurate assessment of the situation.
 This means having an effective assessment process that results in an accurate understanding of the following:

 - Your own values, resources, competencies and weaknesses (an area not as easy as it sounds)